 Encourage good financial habits in your children

-And if you’re subsidizing your child’s living expenses, he or she can skip purchasing those “must-have” luxuries.
+If you’re subsidizing your child’s living expenses, he or she can skip purchasing those “must-have” luxuries.

 Also make sure he or she understands to use credit wisely.
 Encourage them to pay off any current debt and not take on new debt.
 This means not opening a credit card (no matter how much money you can “save” by doing so!) at a favorite retail store.